LeenuJain/-Docker--Notes-/README.md

 | **`docker diff <container_id/name>`** | Shows changes to files and directories in a container's filesystem compared to its base image.
 This displays the files that were added (A), deleted (D), or modified (C) in the container compared to its original image. |

 ## Docker file
-- Docker is basically a test file.
+- Docker is basically a text file.
 It contains some set of instructions.
 - Automation of docker image creation.

 ### Dockerfile Instructions